Everything can easily be done in the food processor. If you cannot find ground almonds, use blanched almonds (skinned).

 Divide into the portion sizes you want and wrap with Saran.
-Allow to rest at room temperature for 2 hours and the refrigerate or freeze.
-It can be frozen for up to a year, however it may be slightly drier so allow to thaw, then grate on a box grater and knead in a little boiling water to soften into the grated marzipan.
+Allow to rest at room temperature for 2 hours and then refrigerate or freeze.
+It can be frozen for up to a year, however, it may be slightly drier so allow to thaw, then grate on a box grater and knead in a little boiling water to soften into the grated marzipan.

 Enjoy and also, thank you Sylvia for this amazing recipe.

 I have portioned mine out to get ready to make stollen, so you don’t have to make them into flattened bricks, you make them into cylinders or blocks, it’s up to you.

 1 Kg.
 Almonds, ground or blanched – divided

 4 tsp.
 Rose water – divided